Mexico's Slim sticks to offer in raid on KPN

 "They believe it's a reasonable offer at 24 percent premium to the KPN price before the announcement.
 There is nothing KPN can do to stop shareholders from accepting it, although it can try to convince them that selling off the Belgium and Germany businesses would be worth more."

+America Movil's offer will be good from Wednesday through June 27 and could be extended, the company said.

+The Mexican firm's Chief Financial Officer Carlos Garcia Moreno was quoted as saying by Dow Jones Newswires in Europe that the company would not raise its offer for KPN.

-(Reporting By Cyntia Barrera Diaz, additional reporting by Leila Abboud and Arno Schuetze; Editing by Leslie Gevirtz, Gary Hill and Richard Pullin)
+(Reporting By Cyntia Barrera Diaz, additional reporting by Leila Abboud and Arno Schuetze; Editing by Leslie Gevirtz, Gary Hill)